 Evoking calm: Practicing mindfulness in daily life helps

 Finding balance: 3 simple exercises to steady your steps

 Harvard Health Blog

 - By Hope Ricciotti, MD, Editor in Chief, Harvard Women's Health Watch

-ARCHIVED CONTENT: As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
-Please note the date each article was posted or last reviewed.
+As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
+Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.

 Commenting has been closed for this post.

 What’s your most important health concern?
 Chances are, you’ll find an article discussing it in a recent issue of Harvard Women’s Health Watch.
 Are you at risk for heart disease?
 If you eat a balanced diet, are supplements necessary?
 Will new drugs help prevent breast cancer?
 Can simple exercises like stretching and walking have a noticeable impact on my health?
 Subscribe now for answers to questions like these!